For Life Threatening Emergencies or for Crisis Care needs 24/7:

 Examples of crisis situations include:

-- and a personal crisis that needs rapid attention from a mental health profession.
+- and a personal crisis that needs rapid attention from a mental health professional.

-The Counseling Center offers crisis care services 24 hours per day, 7 days per week.
+The Counseling Center offers Crisis Care services 24 hours a day, 7 days a week.

 More Short Term Therapy Services